“When it is dark enough, you can see the stars.” ~Ralph Waldo Emerson

 Much personal suffering festers in silence.
-With inner turmoil generated by easy-to-find outer chaos, self-soothing is called for.
-Yet conventional modes to do so can easily turn self-destructive; many will overuse alcohol , pharmaceutical drugs and street drugs like meth and cocaine.
-Unaddressed stress, anxiety and depression, only masked by over-indulgence, are commonly understood as potential precursors to physical issues of chronic pain or a disease process.
+With inner turmoil and disconnection generated by outer chaos, self-soothing becomes a vital counterpoint.
+Yet the approved, conventional modes to do so can easily turn self-destructive; many will overuse alcohol , pharmaceutical drugs and street drugs like meth and cocaine.
+Unaddressed stress, anxiety and depression, only masked by over-indulgence, are understood as potential precursors to physical issues of chronic pain and disease processes.

 Triggered by the World in Chaos